Trump says ‘decisive’ military action against Houthis in Yemen is underway

 By Kevin Liptak, CNN

-Trump said the US would deploy “overwhelming lethal force” against the group “until we have achieved our objective.”
+The US strikes killed at least 31 people and injured 101 others in Yemen, mostly women and children, Reuters reported, citing Anees al-Asbahi, spokesperson for the Houthi-run health ministry.

-“They have waged an unrelenting campaign of piracy, violence, and terrorism against American, and other, ships, aircraft, and drones,” Trump wrote on Truth Social.
+In a post on Truth Social, Trump said the US would deploy “overwhelming lethal force” against the Houthis “until we have achieved our objective,” accusing the group of waging “an unrelenting campaign of piracy, violence, and terrorism against American, and other, ships, aircraft, and drones.”

 He said US personnel were carrying out aerial attacks on Houthi bases, leaders and missile defenses “to protect American shipping, air, and naval assets, and to restore Navigational Freedom.”